 Another area that can cause significant confusion is voting.
 Under the default provisions of the Code, every member and every manager has an equal vote.
 This may be changed in the certificate or company agreement, but is often overlooked.
 Therefore, a two-member, member-managed LLC may find itself hopelessly deadlocked, even when one member owns 90% of the equity and the other member owns only 10%.

 Texas courts generally hold that governing persons in an LLC owe fiduciary duties to the company in the same way that directors owe fiduciary duties to a corporation.
 Generally, no fiduciary duties are owed by members of an LLC to each other.
 However, some courts have recognized an informal fiduciary duty between members controlling an LLC and other members based on the controlling member’s “intimate knowledge” of the company’s affairs.
 One court has recognized a formal fiduciary duty owed by a majority member to a minority member in the limited circumstance of negotiating the redemption or purchase of the minority member’s ownership.

-This article is based on an article by Eric Fryar recently published in the Houston Business and Tax Law Journal.
+This article is based on an article by Hopkins Centrich recently published in the Houston Business and Tax Law Journal.
 Download the entire article with full analysis and case citations: